cagov/hub.innovation.ca.gov/docs/pages/content-design/odi-style-guide.md

 In charts only, use **American Indian** instead of **Native American** when referring to people descended from the native peoples of the continental U.S. This follows federal demographic language (abbreviated to **AI/AN**).
 In all other cases, use **Native American**.

+### and/or

+Choose one or the other.
+It’s cleaner and easier to read.

 ### Asian American

 Use **Asian American** when referring to people of Asian descent.
 Capitalize this wherever it appears in a sentence.